12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 For a hands-on experience, stop by Sunspots Studios, where you can watch live glassblowing demonstrations or create your own piece of art.
 Downtown also boasts antique shops, art galleries, and guided walking tours that uncover the rich history and hidden stories of Staunton.

-2. Experience Frontier Life at the Museum of American Frontier Culture
+2. Museum of American Frontier Culture

 Step back in time at the Museum of American Frontier Culture, an open-air museum that showcases early American life through live reenactments and interactive exhibits.
 This unique attraction highlights how settlers from Europe and Africa influenced American culture.
 Wander through working farms from the 17th and 18th centuries, where costumed interpreters demonstrate blacksmithing, farming, weaving, and other daily tasks.